rollingedit/YouTube-Album-Splitter/README.md

 If the retry still fails, the tool shows a plain-language message with common causes, such as:

 - Private, deleted, age-restricted, or region-locked video.
-- Playlist or channel link instead of a single video.
+- Playlist or channel link without a specific video selected.
 - Blocked or unstable internet connection.
 - A new YouTube change that needs a future yt-dlp update.